 PRN Preferred: More compact than the species, flowers even in dry shade.

 'Bluebird' Smooth Aster has lots of showy bluish violet flowers in late summer and early fall over clean foliage.
 'Bluebird' is a great introduction from the Mt.
 Cuba Center in Delaware.
 Ranked as the #1 Aster in an evaluation study at Mt.
 Cuba Center.
-Strong stems do not need staking (New name is Symphyotricum laeve).
+Strong stems do not need staking if cutback somewhat in June.
+(New name is Symphyotricum laeve)

 PRN Preferred: Tons of flowers with no staking required.